DamiJJJ/beauty-cms/readme.md

 # Beauty CMS

-System Zarządzania Treścią (CMS) dla salonu piękności, umożliwiający zarządzanie klientami i wizytami.
-Projekt jest w fazie rozwoju.
+A simple Content Management System (CMS) designed for beauty salons to manage clients and appointments.
+The project is currently under development.

-## Główne Funkcjonalności
+## Key Features

-- **Dashboard:** Szybki podgląd na najważniejsze statystyki, w tym całkowitą liczbę klientów i listę ostatnio dodanych.
-- **Moduł Klientów:** Pełna obsługa CRUD (Create, Read, Update, Delete) dla klientów.
-Możliwość dodawania, edytowania, usuwania i przeglądania szczegółów każdego klienta wraz z notatkami.
-- **Wyszukiwanie:** Szybkie wyszukiwanie klientów po imieniu, nazwisku lub numerze telefonu.
-- **Prosty interfejs:** Czysty i intuicyjny design oparty na czystym HTML, CSS i JavaScript.
+- **Dashboard:** A quick overview of key metrics, including the total number of clients and a list of recently added clients.
+- **Client Management:** Full **CRUD** (Create, Read, Update, Delete) support for client records.
+This includes adding, editing, deleting, and viewing detailed client information and notes.
+- **Intuitive Interface:** A clean and user-friendly design built with plain HTML, CSS, and JavaScript.

-## Technologia
+## Technologies

-- **Backend:** PHP (z użyciem wzorca Singleton do połączenia z bazą danych)
+- **Backend:** PHP (utilizing the Singleton design pattern for database connection)
-- **Frontend:** HTML, CSS, JavaScript (Vanilla JS)
-- **Baza danych:** MySQL

-## Jak uruchomić projekt

-1. Upewnij się, że masz zainstalowany serwer lokalny (np.
-XAMPP, WAMP).
-2. Skopiuj pliki projektu do katalogu serwera (np. `C:/xampp/htdocs/beauty-cms`).
+- **Frontend:** **HTML**, **CSS**, and **Vanilla JavaScript**.
+- **Database: MySQL**

+## Getting Started

+1. Make sure you have a local server environment (like **XAMPP** or **WAMP**) installed and running.
+2. Copy the project files to your server's root directory (e.g., `C:/xampp/htdocs/beauty-cms`).
-3. Utwórz bazę danych o nazwie `beauty_cms` w phpMyAdmin.
+3. Create a new database named `beauty_cms` in phpMyAdmin.
-4. W pliku `config/database.php` zaktualizuj dane logowania do bazy danych.
-5. Zaimportuj strukturę tabel.
-Przykład:
+4. Update the database connection credentials in `config/database.php`.
+5. Import the required table structure into your new database.
+Use the following SQL example:
     ```sql
     CREATE TABLE clients (
         id INT AUTO_INCREMENT PRIMARY KEY,